AdaCore/spark2014/lrm/source/packages.rst

 are declared in the visible part of Q.  The declarations of all other variables are *hidden* from a client of Q.
-Though the variables are hidden they still form part (or all) of the state of Q and this *hidden state* cannot be ignored for static analyses and proof.  *State abstraction* is the means by which this hidden state is managed for static analyses and proof.
+Though the variables are hidden they still form part (or all) of the state of Q and this *hidden state* cannot be ignored for static analysis and proof.  *State abstraction* is the means by which this hidden state is managed for static analysis and proof.

 |SPARK| extends the concept of state abstraction to provide
 hierarchical data abstraction whereby the hidden state of a package Q